-The sixth form site is a non-smoking area and students are asked not to smoke or vape on the site or on the roads immediately around the site.
+The sixth form site is a non-smoking area and students may not smoke or vape on the site.
+Out of professionalism, students are asked not to smoke or vape on the roads immediately around the site.

-Alcohol is not allowed on or around the sixth form site during the sixth form day.
+Alcohol is not allowed on or around the sixth form or school site during the sixth form day.